KariimAlii/Shooting-Birds-Game/README.md

 ```
 Includes Functions used for
 - random () : for generating random integer numbers within a range from start to end
-- createBirdElement () : for creating a DOM Element for a Eird , Assigning the Element Properties using a Random Object from the Birds Objects given in (objects.js) => which we use in the Bird Class Constructor
+- createBirdElement () : for creating a DOM Element for a Bird , Assigning the Element Properties using a Random Object from the Birds Objects given in (objects.js) => which we use in the Bird Class Constructor
 - birdDie () : for Killing a Bird Once it's Shot by the Player , Removing the Bird Element From the DOM
 - checkBirdPosition () : When Moving the Bird across the Screen , we Check for the Bird Position => so that if the Bird go out from Inner Width of Screen => It's removed from The DOM
 - startGame () : For Starting The Game , Creating the First Bird Element and Moving it